-The 1984 (Figure 17) photograph illustrates that the lands remain virtually unchanged, indicating a uniformity in land use.
-The construction of further dwellings in the south suggest perhaps also an intensification of activities.
+The 1984 (Figure 29) photograph illustrates that the lands remain virtually unchanged, indicating a general uniformity in land use, though further dwellings have been constructed in the north.
+Terracing or contouring lines are visible in one of the southern paddocks, not far from Burkes Gully.
 There appears to be little change in the degree of disturbance through time.
 This consistency suggest that land practices were relatively consistent as the town of Tamworth continued to develop.